21 Reasons Why Refurbished IT is the Future

 16) Stop mining finite materials

-It’s no secret that the endless manufacture of electronic goods, without reuse and recycling, will have a devastating impact on the planet.
+It’s no secret that the endless manufacture of electronic goods, without reuse & recycling, will have a devastating impact on the planet.
 The manufacturing process releases substantial Greenhouse Gas and Scope 3 emissions, uses finite resources, and damages landscapes.

-When you consider that data centers are predicted to use six to eight percent of global electricity by 2024, it’s clear that this is a large-scale problem.
+When you consider that data centres are predicted to use six to eight percent of global electricity by 2024, it’s clear that this is a large-scale problem.
 Keeping our millions of devices in circulation, and reducing the need to remanufacture new, is the best way forward.

 17) Reduced e-waste